 Making Jalebi at home is so easy

-Unlike what you might think, you can make jalebi at home without a breaking a sweat.
+Unlike what you might think, you can make jalebi at home without breaking a sweat.
 I have step by step instructions to make homemade jalebi, but in summary here’s why:

 - It only needs six ingredients.
 The seventh ingredient is water which doesn’t really count as an actual ingredient.
 I bet all of these six ingredients, except saffron (maybe) are in your pantry so you don’t need to go buy anything special for this recipe.